WUSTL-GIS-Programming-spring-2014/classinfo/Quizzes/Quiz10.md

 ###shapely
 5\.
 If you needed to build new features based off existing features, would you use a
-shapely constructive method or shapely analysis method?
+shapely constructive method or shapely ~~analysis~~ set-constructive method?
   *a constructive method*
+*This question was phrased badly, so giving credit for all answers.*